markschl/seqtool/doc/_head.md

   and enable a flexible configuration of commands
 * [Filtering](wiki/filter) of sequences using mathematical expressions containing variables
+* Passing metadata of FASTA/FASTQ sequences between commands is made easy by the ability to write and parse [sequence attributes](wiki/attributes), which are key=value annotations in the sequence headers.
 * Commands can be connected using the pipe (`|`) operator.

 [![UNIX build status](https://travis-ci.org/markschl/seqtool.svg?branch=master)](https://travis-ci.org/markschl/seqtool/)